elpato-dev/OSINT-compass/README.md

 ## Submodules
 This repository includes three submodules: the `OSINT-compass-engine`, `OSINT-compass-portal` and `OSINT-compass-API-cron` modules.

-The `OSINT-compass-engine` submodule contains the backend of the OSINT Compass tool, which handles the API, data retrieval and storage, processing, and analysis.
+The `OSINT-compass-engine` submodule contains the backend of the OSINT-compass tool, which handles the API, data retrieval and storage, processing, and analysis.

 The `OSINT-compass-portal` submodule provides a user-friendly interface to interact with the tool.